akosba/xjsnark/README.md

 - Secret Key Knowledge for RSA
 - Secret Key Knowledge for ECDSA (P-256 Curve)

 Please stay tuned for more updates and examples.
-To apply any updates automatically, VCS-> Update Project can be used.
+To apply any updates automatically, VCS-> Update Project from the MPS framework.